 This course is designed for first-year students; some emphasis will be placed on discussing the neuroscience of current research on stress management, sleep interventions, study techniques and other issues affecting and affected by college life.
 Student projects will include reflective engagement on the course topics and the development of techniques to apply what is learned.

 Twice a week in the evenings, Camp 4 scholars will take studio art classes.
-In the past, these sessions have created sculptures in metal and stone, large public art installations, and pottery.
+These hands-on workshops can include collage artwork, tapestry weaving, creating bath and body products and pottery.
 Our instructors aim to incorporate what you are learning in your academic classes to experience an interdisciplinary approach to creativity.